tomrndom/osf-website/src/pages/about/board/index.md

 templateKey: board-page
 seo:
   description: >-
-    The Board of Directors provides strategic and financial oversight of OIF resources and staff.
+    The Board of Directors provides strategic and financial oversight of OpenInfra Foundation resources and staff.
   image: /img/osficon-social.png
   title: Board of Directors